bet4a/d3wiki/Time-Formatting.md

 date = new Date(time); // convert a time in milliseconds to a Date object
 ```

+If you prefer to be explicit, you can also use the date object's [getTime](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date/getTime) method, but the + operator is shorter and possibly faster.

 <a name="parse" href="#parse">#</a> format.<b>parse</b>(<i>string</i>)

 …